ualsg/ualsg.netlify.app/content/post/2020-04-osm-on-aws-athena/index.md

 ```
  ### Other Considerations

-Working with cloud technology often means having a 3rd party hosting our
- private data and/or intellectual properties.
-We should be mindful to choose
- the region/country where these properties are judicially bound.
+Working with cloud technology often means having a 3rd party hosting our private data and/or intellectual properties.
+We should be mindful to choose the region/country where these properties are judicially bound.

-Last but not least, it is also important to follow security best practices
-, such as enforcing secure and complex passwords, assigning only the minimum
- permissions required, enabling multi-factor authentication, to ensure our private data and intellectual properties are protected.
+Last but not least, it is also important to follow security best practices, such as enforcing secure and complex passwords, assigning only the minimum permissions required, enabling multi-factor authentication, to ensure our private data and intellectual properties are protected.